Torsten Wiesel: Career

 Wiesel has also served as chair of the board of the Aaron Diamond AIDS Research Center (1995–2001), president of the Society for Neuroscience (1978–1979), and the International Brain Research Organization (1998–2004).
-He was chair of the board of governors of the New York Academy of Sciences (2001–2006); and he was the academy's chairman and interim director in 2001-2002.
+He was chair of the board of governors of the New York Academy of Sciences (2001–2006); and he was the academy's chairman and interim director in 2001–2002.

 Research

 The Hubel and Wiesel experiments greatly expanded the scientific knowledge of sensory processing.
 In one experiment, done in 1959, they inserted a microelectrode into the primary visual cortex of an anesthetized cat.
 They then projected patterns of light and dark on a screen in front of the cat.
 They found that some neurons fired rapidly when presented with lines at one angle, while others responded best to another angle.
 They called these neurons "simple cells."
 Still other neurons, which they termed "complex cells," responded best to lines of a certain angle moving in one direction.
 These studies showed how the visual system builds an image from simple stimuli into more complex representations.

 Hubel and Wiesel were awarded the Nobel Prize in 1981 for their work on ocular dominance columns in the 1960s and 1970s.
 By depriving kittens from using one eye, they showed that columns in the primary visual cortex receiving inputs from the other eye took over the areas that would normally receive input from the deprived eye.
-These kittens also did not develop areas receiving input from both eyes, a feature needed for binocular vision.
+These kittens also did not develop areas receiving input from both eyes, a feature needed for binocular vision and stereopsis.
 Hubel and Wiesel's experiments showed that the ocular dominance develops irreversibly early in childhood development.
 These studies opened the door for the understanding and treatment of childhood cataracts and strabismus.
 They were also important in the study of cortical plasticity.